Islam in England: Demography

 Most large cities have one area that is majority Muslim even if the rest of the city has a fairly small Muslim population; see, for example, Harehills in Leeds.
 In addition, it is possible to find small areas that are almost entirely Muslim: for example, Savile Town in Dewsbury.

 In September 2009, the ONS published information showing that Mohammed (or variations of it) was the third most popular boys' name in England and Wales, and the most popular name in London.

 Some 38% of England's Muslims live in London, where 1,012,823 identified as Muslim in 2011, representing 12.4% of London's population of 8,173,941.

 Denominations

 Sunni

 Sunni Muslims comprise the majority of the English Muslim population, with the majority following the Hanafi school of law, including members of the Barelvi and Deobandi movements.
 There are also Shafi'i, Maliki, and Hanbali followers.
 A minority of Sunni Muslims in England, who may or may not follow one of the aforementioned schools of law, are affiliated with the Salafi movement.

 Shia

 Shia mosques are usually Twelvers but cater to Zaydis and Ismailis also and they usually include facilities for women.
 There are 200,000 Shias in Britain from Iran, Iraq, Pakistan, Turkey and elsewhere.
 Various Shia mosques include the Husseini Islamic Centre in Stanmore, Harrow which acts as one of the main Shia Muslim mosques in Britain.
-Others include Al Masjid ul Husseini in Northolt, Ealing, Imam Khoei Islamic Centre in Queens Park, Brent & Islamic Centre of England, Maida Vale.
+Others include Al Masjid ul Husseini in Northolt, Ealing, Imam Khoei Islamic Centre in Queens Park, Brent and the Islamic Centre of England, Maida Vale.